-- are classified as hazardous according to Miljøministeriet's rules and have a label marked with hazard pictograms or hazard phrases. - are included with a limit value in Arbejdstilsynet's list of limit values for substances and materials and its appendixes. - containing 1 % or more (for gaseous materials 0.2%) of a substance with a limit value included in Arbejdstilsynet's list of limit values for substances and materials. - containing 1% or more (for gaseous materials 0.2%) of a substance classified as harmful to human health or harmful to the environment according to Miljøministeriet's classification.
+- are classified as hazardous according to Miljøministeriet's (Ministry of Environment) rules and have a label marked with hazard pictograms or hazard phrases. - are included with a limit value in Arbejdstilsynet's list of limit values for substances and materials and its appendixes. - contain 1% or more (for gaseous materials 0.2 %) of a substance with a limit value included in Arbejdstilsynet's list of limit values for substances and materials. - contain 1% or more (for gaseous materials 0.2 %) of a substance classified as harmful to human health or harmful to the environment according to Miljøministeriet's classification.